Cyclopentolate eye drops allow your doctor to examine your eye more easily.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Mydrilate® 0.5% Eye Drops; Intrapharm Laboratories Limited, The electronic Medicines Compendium.
-Dated January 2012.
+Manufacturer's PIL, Mydrilate® 0.5% and 1.0% Eye Drops; Intrapharm Laboratories Limited, The electronic Medicines Compendium.
+Dated March 2018.